isi-vista/adam/docs/using_adam_tutorials/adding_an_object.rst

 for example, that you want a scene that shows liquid in a cup, or an animal eating a cookie, rather than having to specify explicit types.
 Note that the learner does not observe or interact with these ontology types at all.

-First, we'll define the ontology type of a toy block in :code:`adam.ontology.phase1_ontology`.
+First, we'll define the ontology type of a toy block in :any:`adam.ontology.phase1_ontology`.
-To do this, we're going to use :code:`subtype` to define a subtype of :code:`INANIMATE_OBJECT`.
+To do this, we're going to use :any:`subtype` to define a subtype of :py:const:`INANIMATE_OBJECT`.
 We want to give it some properties.
 First, we're going to say it can fill a slot in a template, which means that our learners can learn the object.